nicoentz/SimpleHTMLEditor/README.md

 # SimpleHTMLEditor

 Simple HTML editor (allowing bold, italic and underline formatting) without using the deprecated Document.execCommand() JS-API.
+The editor is written in vanilla JavaScript and does not need any external dependencies.

 *How to use the editor*